 Yes, you do need to provide evidence of your qualification with your nomination, however plain photocopies are acceptable, as long as the information on the documents can be read.
 These documents are included in the number of pages you are allowed to submit as your nomination.

 Panels consist of training specialists, VET practitioners, industry members, NT and Australian government representatives, previous award winners and sponsor representatives.
 People with appropriate experience and expertise are selected for every category.
 Panels usually have three members and an executive officer.
 Care is taken to make sure there is a balance of gender and backgrounds.
 The decisions of the judging panels are final.

 What are the judges looking for in a winner?

 Judging at the Territory level is about finding a quality group of finalists who can demonstrate their achievements, share their stories about training and step into the role of encouraging others to take up the challenge of training.

-To find each category winner, judgements will also be made on future potential as ambassadors for the Territory and at the national level at the Australian Training Awards to represent the success that is possible through the vocational education and training sector in the Northern Territory.
+To find each category winner, judgements will also be made on future potential as ambassadors for the Territory and at the national level at the Australian Training Awards to represent the success that is possible through the VET sector in the NT.

 If I'm a winner or finalist will I get my picture in the paper?

-Winners and finalists are ambassadors for the Northern Territory training system.
+Winners and finalists are ambassadors for the NT training system.
 They receive a good deal of media attention, particularly in local media.